-On October 31, 2019, we entered into an asset-based revolving credit and security agreement (the "Loan Agreement") with PNC Bank, National Association ("PNC Bank").
+On October 31, 2019, we entered into an asset-based revolving credit and security agreement (the "Loan Agreement") with PNC Bank.
 The Loan Agreement provides a senior secured revolving credit facility of up to \$40.0 million with a maturity date of October 31, 2024.
 The Loan Agreement is collateralized by security interests in substantially all of our assets.

 Advances under the Loan Agreement bear interest through maturity at a variable rate based upon our selection of either a Domestic Rate or a LIBOR Rate, plus an applicable margin ("Domestic Rate Loans" and "LIBOR Rate Loans").
 The Domestic Rate is defined as a fluctuating interest rate equal to the greater of (1) the base commercial lending rate of PNC Bank, (2) the overnight federal funds rate plus 0.50% and (3) the Daily LIBOR Rate plus 1.00%.
-The effective weighted average interest rate for the three and six months ended June 30, 2022 was 2.33% and 2.01%, respectively.
-The applicable margin as of June 30, 2022 was equal to 0.75% for Domestic Rate Loans and 1.75% for LIBOR Rate Loans.
-The applicable margin that commenced October 15, 2021 is between 0.75% to 1.25% for Domestic Rate Loans and between 1.75% and 2.25% for LIBOR Rate Loans based on maintaining certain undrawn availability ratios.
+The effective weighted-average interest rate for the nine months ended September 30, 2022 was 0.92%.
+The Company did not have an outstanding balance during the three months ended September 30, 2022.
+The applicable margin is between 0.75% to 1.25% for Domestic Rate Loans and between 1.75% and 2.25% for LIBOR Rate Loans based on maintaining certain undrawn availability ratios.
+The applicable margin as of September 30, 2022 was equal to 0.75% for Domestic Rate Loans and 1.75% for LIBOR Rate Loans.
 The facility fee for undrawn amounts under the Loan Agreement is 0.375% per annum.
-We will also be required to pay customary letter of credit fees, as necessary.
+We will be required to pay customary letter of credit fees, as necessary.
+Refer to Note 5-Leases for additional information.

 The Loan Agreement contains customary conditions to borrowings, events of default and covenants, including covenants that restrict our ability to sell assets, make changes to the nature of the business, engage in mergers or acquisitions, incur, assume or permit to exist additional indebtedness and guarantees, create or permit to exist liens, pay dividends, issue equity instruments, make distributions or redeem or repurchase capital stock or make other investments, and engage in transactions with affiliates.
 The Loan Agreement also requires that we maintain compliance with a minimum Fixed Charge Coverage Ratio (as defined in the Loan Agreement) of 1.40 to 1.00 at any time undrawn availability under the Loan Agreement is less than 25%.
-As of June 30, 2022, we were in compliance with all covenants.
+As of September 30, 2022, we were in compliance with all covenants.

-On May 6, 2022, the Company fully paid off the outstanding balance of advances under the revolving credit facility, and the carrying value as of June 30, 2022 was zero.
+On May 6, 2022, the Company fully paid off the outstanding balance of advances under our revolving credit facility, and the carrying value as of September 30, 2022 was zero.